CWRU-EECS301/Documentation/Quartus-Guide/README.md

 1. In the **License File** box enter: _1800@cse-lic-03_

-1. The set of licensed cores should update.
+1. The set of 4 (total) licensed cores should update.